 The other way to go is to look at international companies with offices in Portugal and check for English-based positions.
 Finding a job in Portugal with an international company is often the best way to start.

 Some co-working spaces in Lisbon could be an excellent place for networking.
 Second Home Lisboa, Startup Lisboa, and Heden are good examples.
 You can even chat with a founder in the coffee room and get yourself a job with their team that way.
 It’s a perfect start to finding jobs in Lisbon for foreigners.

 Most English-Speaking Jobs Are Seasonal

 Needless to say, it’s easier during the summer vacation to find English-speaking jobs in Portugal.
 For example, there are plenty of hostels, hotels, surf camps, and bars in the Algarve that will be actively searching for summer workers.
 Particularly those with a good understanding of the English language.
 If you want to find a job in winter or autumn, job opportunities in Portugal for foreigners are limited.

-Teaching Language in Portugal
+Teaching Language in Portugal for Foreigners

-Some of the institutions where you’re most likely to find English teaching jobs are:
+Some of the institutions where you’re most likely to find English teaching jobs are

 - British Council